Montgomery County Little League of Maryland, Inc. Ratified January 24, 2021

 3.1 Officers: The officers of the corporation shall be as follows: a President, a Vice President, a Treasurer and a Secretary.
 The same individual may not hold more than two offices.

-3.2 Election and Term: The officers of the corporation shall be elected annually by the Board at the annual meeting and shall take office at the conclusion of the September Board meeting.
+3.2 Election and Term: The officers of the corporation shall be elected annually by the Board.
 All officers must be elected from the Directors of the corporation.

 3.3 President: The President shall preside at all meetings and shall be an ex-officio member of all committees and shall appoint directors and/or other individuals to the various committees.
 The President shall be responsible for the general management of the league and to verify that all orders and resolutions that the Board approved are carried into effect.
 The President will also be responsible (with assistance from the designated Player Agent) to examine the registration application and related documentation (including proof-of-age) to be able to certify that the player is eligible (for residency and age restrictions) to participate in the league.